dominickpastore/ruddr/docs/development.rst

 :class:`Updater` base class instead, or the most primitive, the :class:`BaseUpdater` base class.
 These are described under :ref:`low level updaters`.

+A few additional guidelines and tips:

+- All updaters must have a constructor that matches the following:

+  .. function:: Updater.__init__(name, addrfile, config)
+     :noindex:

+     :param name: Updater name, taken from ``[updater.<name>]`` in the Ruddr config
+     :type name: str
+     :param addrfile: The :class:`~ruddr.Addrfile` object this updater should use
+     :type addrfile: ruddr.Addrfile
+     :param config: A :class:`dict` of this updater's configuration values, all as strings, plus any global configuration options that may be useful (currently, only ``datadir``, which updaters may use to cache data if necessary).
+     :type config: Dict[str, str]

+- The first two parameters (``name`` and ``addrfile``) can be passed directly to the super class constructor, and it's strongly recommended that that be the first thing your constructor does (so the variables in the next bullet point will be initialized).

+- The :class:`BaseUpdater` class, which is a superclass of all updaters (directly or indirectly), makes the ``self.name`` and ``self.log`` member variables available. ``self.name`` is a :class:`str` with the updater name and ``self.log`` is a Python logger named after the updater.
+You may use either of these whenever convenient, but you are especially encouraged to use ``self.log`` often.

 .. _high level updaters: